Alzheimer's Disease: A Leading Cause of Death in The United States and The Primary Concern for Americans' Healthcare In Retirement

 Not that the scientific community is giving up on finding a cure or treatment, but in the interim, perhaps we may need to temper our expectations.
 Until that changes, of the top-ten causes of death in the United States, Alzheimer's Disease "is the only one where there are no survivors, and there is nothing we can do to prevent it or stop the progression of the disease,” according to Dr. Rudolph Tanzi, the vice-chair of Neurology and director of the Genetics and Aging Research Unit at Massachusetts General Hospital.

-In a post-pandemic America, we face the unfortunate reality of an aging population that is generally unable or unwilling to acknowledge what may be coming in the future.
+Today, we face a double-edged sword as Americans are living longer than ever, and unfortunately, most are generally unable or unwilling to acknowledge the reality of an aging population, loss of independence, and what may be coming in the future.
 While medical advancements continue to increase life expectancy, research and treatment for Alzheimer's and other dementia-related illnesses are simply far behind the curve.
 The enormity of the numbers associated with Alzheimer's projections is just one of the many issues that make Long-Term Care Planning a recommended component of a comprehensive financial plan.